 Sanna Kailaheimo & Jani Erola

-Keywords: parental death, maternal death, paternal death, social inheritance, education
+parental death, maternal death, paternal death, social inheritance, higher education, children